Artado-Project/artadosearch/README.md

 4. **Build and Launch**: Utilize your preferred development environment or the command line to build the project.
 Once built, start the application and access the search engine via your web browser.

-5. **Development**: If you're interested in creating themes or extensions for Artado Search, refer to the [Developer Documentation](Themes_and_Extensions.md) for comprehensive guidelines.
+5. **Development**: If you're interested in creating themes or extensions for Artado Search, refer to the [Developer Documentation](https://github.com/Artado-Project/artadosearch-docs/tree/main/Developer%20Guide) for comprehensive guidelines.

+For more detailed selfhost documentation for [Windows](https://github.com/Artado-Project/artadosearch-docs/blob/main/Getting%20Started/Selfhost_on_Win.md), [Linux](https://github.com/Artado-Project/artadosearch-docs/blob/main/Getting%20Started/Selfhost_on_Linux.md) and [macOS](https://github.com/Artado-Project/artadosearch-docs/blob/main/Getting%20Started/Selfhost_on_Mac.md) please check the documentation.

 ## Contributing